 Regardless of DFM offering a comprehensive understanding for â€˜how easy it is to fabricate a part?â€™ some designs are easy to develop than others.
 This is because, beyond skills and knowledge, sheet metal fabrication trade is a combination of material properties, tools and machines.
 The right question to ask should rather be, â€˜Do the fabricators have appropriate tools and machines for fabrication?â€™

 As long as the goal of design engineer is only to please the fabricator, what you model is more important than how you model.
 However; when times are changing to efficient fabrication and costs are to be optimized, CAD platforms like SolidWorks dedicated to sheet metal are leveraged to help maintain the design consistency.

-A clear purposed design technique, parameter controlled features and CAD features specifically for sheet metal designs such as Product Manufacturing Information – PMI and nesting drawings empowers sheet metal design engineers with viable options for fabrication.
+Product Manufacturing Information (PMI) and nesting drawings empowers sheet metal design engineers with viable options for fabrication.

 Educating Product Design Engineers on Fabrication Terms

 Along with right CAD systems and workstations, if the design engineers know the difference between various terms in fabrication, they can make better design decisions.
 These crucial design decisions significantly impact the fabrication method expenses.

 Consider a segment of a factory producing goods through an automated gated entry of the assembly line.
 There are rarely any changes in such a large factory set up, producing end goods of similar shape and size.
 On the other hand, production line with job shop setting, changes in tooling are required with each new fabrication job.
 It is a kind of production line that is required to undergo small variations frequently.